 *Also, the thicker the paper you're working on, the more scrubbing and lifting it will allow without you damaging it.
 These techniques won't work well if you're using lightweight paper.
-I love working on paper thats 140 lbs. and up!
+I love working on paper that's 140 lbs. and thicker.

 Mistake #2: Laying down too much dark paint in the beginning stages or creating flat/stark looking shapes or lines

-Remember that a good watercolor piece requires patience!
-Take your painting ONE-STEP-AT-A-TIME and always start with light, translucent values and work your way towards the darks in layers.
-Look at your reference and add your darkest values only where you actually see them (usually these spaces are small and have variation in them).
+Remember that a good watercolor piece requires patience.
+Take your painting one-step-at-a-time and always start with light, translucent values and work your way towards darker darks incrementally.

 How to fix it: